RamAIbot/Basic_quantum_simulator/README.md

 <h2> Approach Used in design </h2>

-<p> The initial approach was to take kronecker product of the gates on the targets bits and multiply with identity for non target bits.
+<p> The initial approach was to take kronecker product of the gates on the targets bits and the identity for non target bits.
 This approach is implemented in classic.py.</p>

 <h4> Example </h4>
-<p> Suppose if we need to implement Hadamard gate operation on the 0th bit in a 2 qubit system, We first take the kronecker product Hadamard matrix for the zeroth bit and multiply with Identity for second bit as no operations is performed for second bit.
+<p> Suppose if we need to implement Hadamard gate operation on the 0th bit in a 2 qubit system, We first take the kronecker product Hadamard matrix for the zeroth bit and the Identity for second bit as no operations is performed for second bit.
 Conversely if we want to perform Hadamard to second qubit we take kronecker of identity matrix signifying no operations for the first qubit and Hadamard matrix for second qubit.</p>

 <h5> Kronecker Product </h5>